JuniorSidnei/AndroidProtocol/README.md

-# TCCProject
+# Androi Protocol

 My first plataformer game is now created!

-I started this project as my final project from university with the help of one friend and them i've decided to continue working on him till i get some nice gameplay and a small game to play.
+I started this project as my final project from university with the help of one friend and them i've decided to continue working on him till i get some nice gameplay and basic levels.

-I intend to launch him on Itchio, with my other games.
+Still not completed, but i've learned  a lot with this project and helped me to understand more of unity and c#, also level desing, g, IA, animations, particles, post processing and SFX.